-If you and your doctor have chosen to monitor, rather than treat, your hyperparathyroidism, the following suggestions can help prevent complications:
+If you and your health care provider have chosen to monitor, rather than treat, your primary hyperparathyroidism, the following suggestions can help prevent complications:

 The daily recommended amount of calcium for adults ages 19 to 50 and men ages 51 to 70 is 1,000 milligrams (mg) of calcium a day.
 That calcium recommendation increases to 1,200 mg a day for women age 51 and older and men age 71 and older.

 The daily recommended amount of vitamin D is 600 international units (IUs) of vitamin D a day for people ages 1 to 70 and 800 IUs a day for adults age 71 and older.
 Talk to your provider about dietary guidelines that are right for you.

 - Drink plenty of fluids.
 Drink enough fluids, mostly water, to produce nearly clear urine to lessen the risk of kidney stones.

 - Exercise regularly.
 Regular exercise, including strength training, helps maintain strong bones.
 Talk to your provider about what type of exercise program is best for you.

 - Don't smoke.
 Smoking may increase bone loss as well as increase your risk of several serious health problems.
 Talk to your provider about the best ways to quit.